-Once you’ve set the glass jars on the counter, avoid moving them, as this may interrupt the sealing process.
+Once you’ve set the glass jars on the counter, avoid moving them for 12 to 24 hours, as this may interrupt the sealing process.
 Be patient, as the lids may take a long time to seal.
 A sealed jar usually has a visible indentation of the lid.

-Store processed jars in a cool (50 – 70 degrees F), dry and shady place for best results.
+Store processed jars in a cool (50 – 70 degrees F), dry and shady place for best results and longest lasting products.
 In our home, we store jars under the kids’ beds and other indoor locations that won’t freeze.

-The jar lids must be preheated in hot water before using.
-They can be tricky to lift out to set on the jars.
-Tongs will work, but magnetic lid lifters (wands) will make it easier.
+Those models that do require preheating can be tricky to lift out to set on the jars.
+Tongs will work, but magnetic lid lifters (wands) will make things easier.